top of page

 • 1/2 teaspoon ground nutmeg (to give a surprising richness)

-• 8 slices of brioche or challah bread
+• 8 slices brioche or challah bread

 • Butter for frying